Time for some authentic Portuguese dishes at Bar Douro.

 Bar Douro is at Arch 35B, Flat Iron Square, London SE1 1TD

-Eating at Bar Douro made me yearn to visit the Douro Valley (one day hopefully).
-In the meantime, if you are planning a visit, you can read about what to do and where to stay there by clicking here.
+Eating at Bar Douro made me yearn to visit Portugal again.
+In the meantime, if you are planning a visit and fancy a bit of surfing, you can read all about where to go by clicking here.